 Brian loves sharing his experiences of self-growth, empowerment and stepping out of his comfort zone in hopes of inspiring others to take action and do the same .
 If you feel like Brian would be a valued guest on your radio or TV show, please feel free to reach out and contact him.

-With Brian’s trove of knowledge in creating all forms of media, as well as his extended network of fellow collaborators, it seems only natural that Brian consults on a wide variety of projects.
-Feel free to contact Brian to see if he can be of assistance to you in your project.
-Brian was a featured interviewee and co-producer of the 2015 documentary The Last Formula produced by Watery Flame Productions.
+With Brian’s trove of knowledge in creating all forms of media (Books, TEDx presentations, short films, videos, podcasts and project launches) as well as accomplishing numerous athletic achievements, it seems only natural that Brian coaches and consults on a wide variety of projects.
+Brian knows how to set an intention and reach a goal.
+Feel free to contact Brian to see if he can be of assistance to your project or goal!

 Learn more about Brian’s Acting at www.gbrianbensonactor.com